Wild Yam Benefits, Uses, Supplements, Dosage and Side Effects - Dr. Axe

 Research from the Phytotherapy Research Laboratory at the University of Nigeria found that blood sugar was lowered in diabetic rabbits when administered dioscoretine that was extracted from tubers.

-2. May Fight Cancer
+2. May fight cancer

-While there’s insufficient evidence and further research is needed, the researchers did find that the rhizome within in the wild yam plant — which produces the major compound dioscin — possessed antiproliferative effects on leukemia cells.
+A study was conducted in Japan to help determine if wild yam could help reduce the risks of cancer.
+While they noted further research is needed, the researchers did find that the rhizome within the wild yam plant — which produces the major compound dioscin — possessed antiproliferative effects on leukemia cells.

 Although it’s often used as a supplement, in the northern part of Japan wild yam is consumed as a health food, and this research shows it may be a cancer-fighting food.